github-aws-runners/terraform-aws-github-runner/examples/multi-runner-orchestration/README.md

-# Multi-runner webhook example
+# Multi-runner orchestration example

-This example exercises the shared experimental multi-runner v2 webhook path with EC2 and Lambda MicroVM compute.
-The runner lanes, webhook orchestration, Lambda artifacts, and GitHub configuration are common; provider-owned inputs are grouped under `compute_provider`.
+This example exercises the experimental multi-runner v2 webhook path with EC2 and Lambda MicroVM compute, plus a GitHub Actions scale-set lane.
+The webhook and scale-set lanes share the same deployment, VPC, and GitHub App configuration.
+Provider-owned inputs are grouped under `compute_provider`.

-The example creates both an EC2 lane and a Lambda MicroVM lane behind the same webhook endpoint.
-The MiniStack smoke test sends matching jobs to each lane in sequence, so adding another provider means adding another lane and provider specific lifecycle assertions to the same deployment.
+The example creates webhook-managed EC2 and Lambda MicroVM lanes behind one webhook endpoint, and an EC2 GitHub Actions scale-set lane.
+The MiniStack smoke test exercises all three lanes in one deployment.

 The runner-control and webhook Lambda archives are explicit inputs: